faisalrazzak/strategy-mim-devops-cloud/azure/akv-application-gateway.md

 ![Strategy for an Azure Key Vault using a push integration model](resources/images/akv.png)

 This technical document outlines (1) the procedure to integrate Venafi's TPP with Azure Key Vault using push integration model.
 (2) provides guidance on roles played by InfoSec, Platform and Development & Deployment teams.
-(3) integration with native Azure services like application gateways.
+(3) integration with native Azure services like application gateways and front door.

 \newpage